vkorukanti/spark-docker-compose/README.md

-# spark-docker-compose
-Spark + HDFS cluster using docker compose

-# build
+# Docker compose for spawning on demand HDFS and Spark clusters

+# Build the required Docker images
 `./build-images.sh`

-# run
+# Run the cluster
 Note: Run below commands from the directory where `docker-compose.yml` file is present.
 ## bring up the cluster
 `docker-compose up -d`